ibelem/webmlmeet/doc/Docker_Linux.md

-# Run OWT Server, WIC Server and WIC demo client on the same Linux device
+# Run OWT Server, WIC Server and WIC demo on the same Linux device

 ## Docker Installation